6 Best Laptops For SolidWorks (+Hardware Guide) – 2024

 How much RAM do you need?

-- What other software are you running in the background
+- What other software is running in the background

 Size of assembly

-RAM is another word for memory and your computer uses this memory to temporarily store your simulation.
-Thus the larger your simulation or model the more RAM you’ll need if you want you that to manipulate that model with buttery smooth performance (rotating, zooming, adding parts, etc).
+RAM is basically another word for memory, and your computer uses it to temporarily store your simulation.
+The larger your simulation or model, the more RAM you’ll need for smooth performance—like when rotating, zooming, or adding parts

 RAM vs Size of Models